House Plants Lift Your Mood During Trying Times

 Enjoying & Taking Care Of My House Plants:

 I watch to see how the light is affecting them.
-Sometimes you need to move them around to see where they’re most happy.
+Sometimes you need to move them around to see where they’re happiest.

-According to reporting from NBC News, research shows that plants really do lift your mood, lower stress, boost productivity and concentration.
-They also can clean up your air and even help you sleep.
+According to a report from NBC News, research shows that plants can lift your mood, lower stress, and boost productivity and concentration.
+They can also clean up your air and even help you sleep.

-Huddle your plants in groups and they will provide their own little rain forest, providing needed humidity for one another.
+Huddle your plants in groups, and they will provide their own little rainforest, offering the needed humidity for one another.

-One of my favorite places to go (and one of the few stores I will enter because it is so open inside) is my local nursery.
-Walking among the house plants, I am always in awe of their beauty and how peaceful they make me feel.
+One of my favorite places to visit (and one of the few stores I’ll enter because it’s so spacious inside) is my local nursery.
+While walking among the house plants, I am always in awe of their beauty and how peaceful they make me feel.

-When I leave I always seem to feel more relaxed.
+When I leave the nursery, I always seem to feel more relaxed.

 Give House Plants As Gifts:

-There are so many different types of house plants.
-A little something for everyone.
-Want to give someone who seems to have everything a gift?
+There are many different types of house plants.
+There’s something for everyone.
+Want to give a gift to someone who seems to have everything?

-Take a house plant over and set it down on their porch or door step, knock on the door, and step back.
+Take a house plant over and set it down on their porch or doorstep.
+Knock on the door, then step back.
 Then watch them open the door to find it so it doesn’t sit out in the cold.
-If you want to make it appear more festive, you can tie a ribbon around the pot.
+To make it appear more festive, you can tie a ribbon around the pot.

 You can even order live plants online.
-So you can always gift them that way as well.
+You can also always gift them that way.

 Plants Liven Up A Room:

-After Christmas you’ll be looking for ways to warm up your home after the decorations are put away.
+After Christmas, you’ll be looking for ways to warm up your home after the decorations are put away.
 Bring house plants into your rooms.
-Create a vignette with a few of them and your most beloved treasures.
+Create a vignette with a few of them and your beloved treasures.

 Place a tall plant in an empty corner.
-Plants always help to round out and thus soften an angled space.
+Plants always help to soften an angled space.

 Place Plants Where You Can Enjoy Them Most:

-As long as you have appropriate light, you can put one in the center of your table to enjoy while you eat meals.
-Hang a couple from the ceiling to keep curious cats out of them and to enjoy overhead.
+As long as you have adequate lighting, you can place one in the center of your table to enjoy while eating meals.
+Hang a couple from the ceiling to keep curious cats out and to enjoy the overhead view.

-If you have a window in your bathroom, bring a plant in that loves humidity.
-Ferns love this because they originally came from tropical regions.
+If you have a window in your bathroom, consider bringing in a plant that thrives in high humidity.
+Ferns thrive in this environment because they originally came from tropical regions.
 It will thank you for the droplets hanging in the air after you shower.

 It helps to set the ferns in pebble-lined trays to increase humidity and keep the soil and roots out of the drained water.